About the Commons

 The Learning Commons supports learning at the University of Miami through the co-location, coordination and enhancement of existing academic services.
 Complementing the classroom experience, the Learning Commons helps students in all disciplines pursue their own intellectual goals in conversation with peers and experts and with access to scholarly and creative resources.
 By increasing the accessibility of services, it optimizes library space at the center of the Coral Gables campus.
 We are striving to create an inviting new learning environment that is symbolic of the University’s common purpose: to transform lives through teaching, research, and service.

-The University of Miami Libraries’ Learning Commons is the result of collaboration with campus partners including the Camner Academic Resource Center, Academic Technologies, Writing Center, and Math Lab.
+The University of Miami Libraries’ Learning Commons is the result of collaboration with campus partners including the Camner Center for Academic Resources, Academic Technologies, Writing Center, and Math Lab.
 The planning process for designing the vision, mission, and service model for the Learning Commons was facilitated by Brightspot Strategy in 2015.
 This process resulted in two reports: a User Research Report and a Service, Staffing and Space Strategy Brief.

 For questions and comments about the Learning Commons, please contact: